Marc Seigar: Astronomical databases

 Seigar has been involved in several database projects.
 The first of these is the H-alpha Galaxy Survey (HaGS).
 HaGS was focused on the selection and observations of 334 galaxies, and found that a correlation exists between total star formation rate and Hubble type, with the strongest star formation in isolated galaxies occurring in Sc and Sbc types.
 Seigar was also a member of the 850-μm SCUBA Half-Degree Extragalactic Survey (SHADES) which presented maps, source catalogues and number counts of the largest extragalactic submillimetre survey at that time.
 This survey found out that a 850-μm survey complete down to 2 mJy would resolve 20–30 per cent of the far-infrared background into point sources.
 In the SHADES paper published in 2007, the team presented a comparison between redshift distributions of sub-mm galaxy formation and evolution models, as well as described the contribution of these SHADES sources and the general sub-mm galaxy population in terms of the star formation rate density at different epochs.

+Spiral arm morphology and mass concentration

+Seigar has studied the relationship between spiral arm pitch angle, the measure of how tightly a galaxy's spiral arms are wound, and galactic mass distribution.
+In papers from 2005 onward, he reported a correlation between pitch angle and the shear rate of a galaxy's rotation curve, which is sensitive to central mass concentration including dark matter.

+In 2006, he and collaborators outlined a method to constrain dark matter halo profiles using imaging data alone, combining pitch angle measurements with bulge disk decomposition and the Tully Fisher relation.
+A second paper in 2014 applied the technique to 13 nearby face-on galaxies using Spitzer Space Telescope 3.6 micrometer imaging and found a correlation between pitch angle and Navarro Frenk White (NFW) halo concentration.